PhluantMobile/dojo_js/README.md

 ### Query String Detection

-The framework provides a function to detect and return any query string keys and values as a JavaScript object, but specifying JSON is optional.
+This function detects and returns any query string keys and values as a JavaScript object.
+Can be specified as JSON if desired.
 It works when the URL has a standard query string format.
+Returns false if no query string is detected.

 Example URL:  http://somesite.com/index.html?foo=bar&getmy=data.